 Q. Where do I send a completed project?

-A. Submit your project online no later than 11:59 pm EST on February 7, 2024 to: Toshiba/NSTA ExploraVision.
+A. All projects are submitted online by your coach.
+Submit your project no later than 7:00 PM ET, February 3, 2026 to: Toshiba/NSTA ExploraVision.
 Any questions, please contact exploravision@nsta.org

 Q. What is the entry deadline?

-A. Projects must be received online at Toshiba/NSTA ExploraVision by 11:59 pm EST, on February 7, 2024.
+A. Projects must be received at Toshiba/NSTA ExploraVision by 7:00 PM ET, February 3, 2026 (see our home page for any updates.).
 Any questions, please contact exploravision@nsta.org

 Q. Will Toshiba or NSTA use my project to invent something?